 As per Texas Guidelines, all the insurance carriers are required to pay in-network benefits for any member presenting for emergency medical treatment.

-Moreover, Texas law requires insurance carrier to pay for a patient’s emergency care, whether the emergency room is “in network” or “out of network.”
+Moreover, Texas law requires insurance carriers to pay for a patient’s emergency care, whether the emergency room is “in network” or “out of network.”
 The state of Texas empowers you to use “a prudent layperson standard” in deciding what constitutes an emergency.

 According to State law, insurance carriers have to reimburse patients for their visits to the emergency room.
 In case, your insurance company refuses to cover your emergency room visit, you have the right to file a grievance with the Texas Department of Insurance.
 To learn more about the Texas Department of Insurance, please refer to their website: http://www.tdi.state.tx.us